fefei69/Alzheimer-Patients-face-aging-analysis/README.md

 </p>

-<p align="center">Figure 3: Histogram of the Family Dataset.</p>
+<p align="center">Fig. 3.
+Histogram of the Family Dataset.Fig.
+4. Histogram of the Patient Dataset.</p>
-Figure 3: Histogram of the Family Dataset.
-Figure 4: Histogram of the Patient Dataset.

 </p>

-<p align="center">Figure 4: Histogram of the Patient Dataset.</p>
+<p align="center">Fig. 4.
+Histogram of the Patient Dataset.</p>

 Proposed Method